Professional Scrum with User Experience

 Payment, fees & cancellation

 - Payment in advance is required; there are no exceptions.
-For example, all documentation requirements for invoice payment by the training date must be declared at the outset.
+For example, all documentation requirements for invoice payment by the training date must be declared immediately.

 - No responsibility is taken for costs resulting from cancellation/postponement.